biodalliance/dalliance-web/notes.md

     fetch and process data) for better responsiveness when viewing large amounts of data.
  * Performance improvements, especially when accessing BAM files.
+ * Support for a "bigChain" format (.chain files encoded as bigBeds) which can be used as an alignment source for coordinate mapping.
+ * New build system, based on NPM, Gulp.js, and Browserify.

 Version 0.11.0 (2 February 2014)
 -------------